burhanuday/electron-react-boilerplate/README.md

 ## Development

-- Run `npm start` to start the react development server
+- Run `npm start` to start electron and react concurrently
-- After that, run `npm run start-electron` in a different terminal to start the electron app

 ## Build and package